neznajko/boxes2/README.md

-❖here is one trick, when walking the game tree: ✚or every position, the list of possible moves is calculated at init time. ✪han when making a move instead of keeping a track of the current move index, we just pop out ze move from the list. ✅ ere is the oufut on the following
+❖here is one trick, when walking the game tree: ✚or every position, the list of possible moves is calculated at init time. ✪han when making a move instead of keeping a track of the current move index, we just pop out ze move from the list. ✔ere is the oufut on the following
 infut:
 ```
  R O B R